equodev/equo-ide/README.md

   ...
 ```

+You can see all the plugins we support in [`CATALOG.md`](CATALOG.md), and we also support any arbitrary maven-based or p2-based plugins.
+See [P2_MULTITOOL.md](P2_MULTITOOL.md) for info on browsing and working with p2 repositories.

 ## How it works

 Much of the complexity of downloading, running, and modifying the Eclipse IDE is caused OSGi and p2.
 Equo IDE cuts out this complexity by replacing p2 with plain-old maven, and replacing OSGi with a simple shim called [Solstice](https://github.com/equodev/equo-ide/tree/main/solstice).

-### p2 multitool for Eclipse plugin developers

-For users who are familiar with the Eclipse ecosystem, EquoIDE includes a multitool for manipulating p2 metadata.
-See [P2_MULTITOOL.md](P2_MULTITOOL.md) for more info.
+This makes it much easier to build, debug, and run Eclipse-based applications.